-AHDB has Standard Terms and Conditions that apply to all its contracts (or agreements) for the purchase of Goods and Services.
+AHDB has a template for its contract for the purchase of goods and services.
+AHDB also has templates for Research Funding Agreements (two party and multi party).
 These may be updated at any time by publication on this website and contracts are made applying the version current at the time of contracting.
 Suppliers are responsible for keeping themselves aware of changes.
-The current version applies from 12 April 2010.
+The current version applies from August 2015.
 Previous versions can be obtained on request to the Legal Adviser at firstname.lastname@example.org

 ACTIVE INVITATIONS TO TENDER (below)